-To evaluate whether Poll Pad 3.1.0 EPB can be successfully used for elections in the Commonwealth of Pennsylvania and meets all the requirements mandated by Act 3 and the Pennsylvania Election Code, the following approach was used: (1) System Demonstration; and (2) Documentation Review.
-Poll Pad 3.1.0 is an update to Poll Pad 2.5.1, which is Page 3 of 27 approved for use in Pennsylvania.
+To evaluate whether Poll Pad 3.5.1 EPB can be successfully used for elections in the Commonwealth of Pennsylvania and meets all the requirements mandated by the law and the Pennsylvania Election Code, the following approach was used: (1) System Demonstration; and (2) Documentation Review.
+Poll Pad 3.5.1 is an update to Poll Pad 3.1.0, which is approved for use in Pennsylvania.
 The enhancements included were represented in the approval application.
-The Department leveraged details from the approval of Poll Pad 2.5.1 where applicable.
+The Department leveraged details from the approval of Poll Pad 3.1.0 where applicable.

 The Department requires a System Demonstration to examine and confirm on a field-ready system that the EPB satisfies all the statutory requirements.
 The demonstration also allows the Department to gain a broad understanding of the system capabilities.
-The documentation review consisted of analyzing the system specifications, user manuals, state certification and third-party test reports pertaining to the Knowink Poll Pad system.
+The documentation review consisted of analyzing the system specifications, user manuals, state certification and third-party test reports pertaining to the KNOWiNK Poll Pad 3.5.1 system.
 Electronic poll books are heavily configurable distributed systems, typically consisting of networked tablets or laptops used at polling places to check-in voters.
 They work in conjunction with a central server performing the management functions, which include preparing the election data, performing voter history updates, and monitoring deployed devices at polling places.
-The documentation review was conducted to confirm that the system can be efficiently used for elections in the Commonwealth of Pennsylvania and to aid in deciding the EPB connectivity configuration to be approved for use in Pennsylvania.
+The Documentation Review was conducted to confirm that the system can be efficiently used for elections in the Commonwealth of Pennsylvania and to aid in deciding the EPB connectivity configuration to be approved for use in Pennsylvania.